Wat Doi Mae Pang

 Wat Doi Mae Pang (วัดดอยแม่ปั๋ง) is a Buddhist temple in Phrao district, Chiang Mai Province, northern Thailand.
 It is some 75 kilometres from the city Chiang Mai on route 1001 towards Phrao.

-Local legends say that the road 1001 was built due to Luang Por Waen Sujinno.
-Legend tells of this monk meditating and floating hundreds of feet into the air.
-He was seen by helicopter by the King (some say a soldier not a King) and the King was so astonished he realized a road must built to this holy place as well as Phrao.
-The locals have variations of this tale but any tourists in the area will hear this as the reason for Road 1001 being built.

-Its greatest claim to fame is that it was the home to Luang Por Waen Sujinno, a famous and revered monk, from 1962 until his death in 1985.
+It was the home of Luang Por Waen Sujinno, a famous and revered monk, from 1962 until his death in 1985.
 Many of the buildings are of wooden construction, including the viharn and a hermit's cell called Rong Yang Giled or Rong Fai.
 Relics of Luang Por Waen Sujinno include his dwelling hut, a picture in the pavilion that shows him meditating, and a square-shaped, spire-roofed museum with his ashes, a wax model of the monk, and his person effects.